Henrymenez/Henrymenez/README.md

 - 👋 Hi, I’m Henry Ugochukwu Agu
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Php and JavaScript
+- 🌱 I’m currently working Php and JavaScript
 - 💞️ I’m looking to collaborate with good developers and companies
 - 📫 How to reach me @henrym3n3z on twitter